tiny8877/okta.github.io/_source/_docs/integration-guides/apigee-integration-guide.md

 To build your own integration you need:

-* An API
+* An API.
 You can complete this integration without an actual target API, but the integration assumes that you are using Apigee to proxy the endpoints: `/planets` and `/moons`, which are available in the public Okta solar system API:
     * [https://okta-solar-system.herokuapp.com/planets](https://okta-solar-system.herokuapp.com/planets)
     * [https://okta-solar-system.herokuapp.com/moons](https://okta-solar-system.herokuapp.com/moons)

-* An Okta org with API Access Management enabled [Sign up for an Okta developer account](https://developer.okta.com/signup/)
+* An Okta org with API Access Management enabled. ([Sign up for an Okta developer account](https://developer.okta.com/signup/))
 * An [Apigee instance](https://login.apigee.com/sign__up)
-* Web server and an application
-    * Your application needs at least a simple page to accept access tokens coming back from Okta
+* Web server and an application.
+Your application needs at least a simple page to accept access tokens coming back from Okta: `localhost` is sufficient.
-    * `localhost` is sufficient

 ## Set Up Your Scenario